Misconduct complaints

 Assessment of a misconduct complaint

-- The OIA assesses complaints to decide if the complaint has reached the threshold as suspected misconduct and should be investigated or dismissed.
+- The OIA assesses complaints to decide if the complaint has reached the threshold as suspected misconduct and should be investigated as alleged misconduct, dismissed or subject to other action.

 - In assessing complaints, the OIA may make preliminary inquiries with council or witnesses before a decision is made whether to proceed to an investigation.